Panama is a Perfect Plan B

 Gain Residency

-Having a legal residency in your Plan B country is absolutely necessary should you need to go there on short notice.
-Upon arrival to Panama, if you don’t have residency, you can only stay in Panama for 30-180 days as a tourist, then you must leave.
+Having legal residency in your Plan B country is essential if you need to travel there on short notice.
+Upon arrival in Panama, if you don’t have residency, you can stay for 30-180 days as a tourist; after that, you must leave.

-So, there are some options for obtaining residency in Panama.
+There are several options for obtaining residency in Panama.

 Panama was ranked one of the Best Places in the World to Retire by Travel and Leisure in 2022.
-A large reason for that are the many benefits retirees receive in Panama, one of which is a fairly easy way to receive residency.
+A significant reason is the many benefits retirees receive in Panama, including an easy path to residency.

 Retirees can apply for a “Pensionado Visa.”
-The only requirement is a monthly lifetime income of $1,000 USD through social security, pension, or other government retirement.
+The only requirement is a monthly lifetime income of $1,000 USD from Social Security, a pension, or another government retirement program.
 For a couple applying together, you must show $1250 USD in lifetime income.

 Alright, but what about those of you who aren’t retirees?

 If you’re not retired, you’ve got options, too.
 There is a “Friendly Nations Visa.”
-This visa allows anyone investing $200,000 in real estate or a 3-year CD in Panama to obtain their visa.
+This visa allows anyone who invests $200,000 in real estate or a 3-year CD in Panama to obtain a visa.
 After five years of permanent residency, you can apply for Panamanian citizenship and a passport.

-Or, if you can show income from a remote job or online business, you can get a Friendly Nations Visa for only $5000 USD.
+Or, if you can show income from a remote job or online business, you can get a Friendly Nations Visa by setting up a special corporation.

 If you are getting a residency visa in Panama for your Plan B, you should know there is NO requirement to live in Panama.
 You only need to visit for at least one day every two years.